shopware5/devdocs/source/developers-guide/event-guide/index.md

 ```

 It will basically tell the Shopware event manager: If an event with the name 'ORDER_FINISHED' occurs, please execute given
-callback.
+the callback.
 There are **more sophisticated** ways to register an event in Shopware - but this is the general mechanism.
 Technically this could already be a very simple plugin, that runs some code, when ORDER_FINISHED is emitted.

 #### Emitting the event